-A canal with a constant discharge and therefore one flow direction.
-Typically, this type has depths varying between 2m to 5m and a width varying from 30 m up to 50 m.
-Ship traffic is predominantly recreational and occasionally commercial ship traffic.
-Cross-section of the river is mainly rectangular and often man-made.
+A canal with a constant discharge and flow in one direction only.
+Typically, this type varies in depth between 2m to 5m and in width between 30 m up to 50 m.
+Ship traffic is predominantly recreational, with some occasional commercial ship traffic.
+The profile of the river is broadly rectangular and often man-made.

 River type C

 A river that has been significantly shaped by human activity; it has been mostly straightened with few, if any, meanders remaining.
 It is predominantly used for commercial ship traffic, including bulkers, tankers and container and river cruise ships.
 The deepest parts may be 5-7m, while widths vary from 100m up to 200m.
 Typically, there is a constant downstream flow with seasonal fluctuations in discharge.

 This type typically ranges from 30m up to 200m in width, but with tidal influence.
 Therefore, there are constant changes in the direction of flow.
 Depending on the nature of the river, it could be home to both recreational and commercial ship traffic.

 We are constantly developing our system.
 Please inquire to find out how a Bubble Barrier could help to clean up your particular river.

 Do you want a summary of how the Bubble Barrier works?

 How much energy does one Bubble Barrier use?